KiwiFlavoredApollo/cobblemon-trainer-battle/README.md

 ### NPC Trainers

-if `enableTrainerSpawn` is set to `true`, NPC trainers will spawn around players.
-Basically the same as running `trainerbattle random` command but more interesting.
+- If `enableTrainerSpawn` is set to `true`, NPC trainers will spawn around players
+- Basically the same as running `trainerbattle random` command but more interesting

 ## Trainer Battle